marclandy/enterprise-infra/architecture practice/consulting/network_edge_of_enablement.md

 ## Why This Matters

 Network Architecture is no longer confined to cabling and uptime.
-I operate at a critical junction—**where digital enablement meets enterprise control**.
+I operate at a critical junction, **where digital enablement meets enterprise control**.
 My work enables:

 - **Secure, performant access** to cloud, apps, and data.
 - **Operational resilience** across distributed and remote environments.